header-banner-mineralsinfood.jpg

 Make the most out of your mineral-dense food

-It’s important to keep in mind that processed fruit and vegetables do not always preserve their minerals.
-Minerals can dissolve if cooked in water, so it’s better to steam vegetables.
-It’s the best way to make sure all nutrients and minerals stay preserved while preparing them.
+It’s important to keep in mind that processed fruits and vegetables do not always preserve their minerals.
+Minerals can dissolve if cooked in water, so it’s better to steam vegetables to ensure more nutrients and minerals end up on your plate.

 Macrominerals (Essential Minerals)Microminerals (Trace Minerals)